 Hanalei National Wildlife Refuge

-In the heart of Hanalei Valley, The Hanalei National Wildlife Refuge protects a diverse ecosystem where endangered waterbirds thrive amidst stunning scenery.
+In the heart of Hanalei Valley, the Hanalei National Wildlife Refuge protects a diverse ecosystem where endangered waterbirds thrive amidst stunning scenery.

 • Limited access on Ohiki Road just past the Hanalei Bridge.